Brownserve-UK/Brownserve.PSTools/pages/index.md

 A collection of PowerShell tools used in various Brownserve projects.

-See the [Module Reference](reference/Brownserve.PSTools.md) for all available commands, or head to the [GitHub repository](https://github.com/Brownserve-UK/Brownserve.PSTools).
+See the [Getting Started](getting-started.md) guide to install the module, or the [Module Reference](reference/Brownserve.PSTools.md) for all available commands.